EGwizdala/WORDS_GAME/README.md

 # WORDS GAME
-I is a simle game helping children to learn how to spell words.
+It is a simple game that helps children to learn how to spell words.
 Age group 5-7 years.

 ## Table of contents
 * [General info](#general-info)